muraljs/joiql-mongo/README.md

 ### model.on(method, middlewareFunction)

 Hook into CRUDL operations of a model through [JoiQL middleware](https://github.com/craigspaeth/joiql).
 JoiQL Mongo will automatically add persistence middleware (e.g. `db.save` or `db.find` operations) to the bottom of the stack.
-This way you can hook into before and after persistence operations by running code before or ater control flows upstream using `await next()`.
+This way you can hook into before and after persistence operations by running code before or after control flows upstream using `await next()`.

 _For those faimiliar with Rails, you can think of these as the equivalent of [ActiveRecord callbacks](http://api.rubyonrails.org/classes/ActiveRecord/Callbacks.html)._